 What types of cannabis licenses are available?

 Because much of the regulatory licensing framework does not yet exist, there is no established start date.
 Reports suggest sales could start in December 2022.
-There is a tiered licensing structure baked into the system so that companies cannot be vertically integrated.
-If you plan to cultivate marijuana, you cannot sell it to the general public.
+There is a tiered licensing structure baked into the system so that companies cannot generally be vertically integrated unless you are granted a microbusiness license.

 The available licenses include: